Sitting down to do your screenplay rewrite? Awesome! Do you have some notes to go on?

 When doing notes on your own script, you can’t lie.
 See it through the eyes of someone you don’t know, and will never meet.

-See it through the eyes of the guy who just spent $1,130 for tickets, $350 for two popcorns, $127 to park, and is hoping he can show his date how financially responsible he is.
+See it through the eyes of the guy who just spent a ton of money for cinema tickets, parking, babysitter, and popcorn.

-See it through the eyes of the development intern at the studio, who spent 90 minutes fighting traffic on the way to work, will spend 90 minutes fighting traffic on the way back home to their shitty Van Nuys apartment, just spent 90 minutes fighting Sonny Liston and discovering Islam, and has to read two more scripts tonight.
+See it through the eyes of the development intern at the studio, who spent 90 minutes fighting traffic on the way to work, will spend 90 minutes fighting traffic on the way back home to their crappy Van Nuys apartment, just spent 90 minutes on hold with their cable company, and has to read two more scripts tonight.